frugalware/frugalware.gitlab.io/content/package/ksudo.md

 depends = "[]"
 license = "GPL2"
 +++
-GUI with which you can quickly and easily create a config file"
+GUI with which you can quickly and easily create a config file

 {{< files text="show files" >}}* usr/bin/ksudo
 * usr/share/applnk/System/ksudo.desktop